 3) Instructions of how administrator user can view all existing accounts in the database are provided in the documentation accompanying the Network Product.

-NOTE: No test is provided here for finding undocumented hard coded accounts as such tests may be impossible to define in a general way.
+NOTE: No test is provided here for finding undocumented hard coded accounts as such tests can be impossible to define in a general way.